rmraya/XLIFFManager/README.md

 - JDK 17 or newer is required for compiling and building.
 Get it from [Adoptium](https://adoptium.net/).
 - Apache Ant 1.10.12 or newer.
 Get it from [https://ant.apache.org/](https://ant.apache.org/)
-- Node.js 16.13.0 LTS or newer.
+- Node.js 18.0.0 LTS or newer.
 Get it from [https://nodejs.org/](https://nodejs.org/)
-- TypeScript 4.8.4.
+- TypeScript 5.0.0 or newer.
 Get it from [https://www.typescriptlang.org/](https://www.typescriptlang.org/)

 ## Building